cademirci/cademirci.github.io/_posts/2020-05-26-a-discord-bot-settimeout-and-setinterval.md

 3 seconds
 ```

-As we may understand here, our purpose was a 3 second delay and then a 1 second delay, so we wanted the output to be `...3 seconds ..1 second`.
-But like `thread`, program executes both of the functions same time, thus our goal is not fulfilled.
+As we may understand here, our purpose was firstly a 3 second delay and then a 1 second delay, so we wanted the output to be `...3 seconds ..1 second`.
+But like `thread`, program executes both of the functions at the same time, thus our goal is not fulfilled.

 To get such a goal, we have to use `setTimeout()` function with `recursion`, and with a variable parameter which changes periodically.